 Our second recommendation is to cut your video into shorter videos.
 If your original video is 60 seconds, for example, you can pull out shorter clips as teasers or to highlight the video’s main points.
 For a product video, this might mean a series of shorter videos that each showcase a single product feature.
 For a testimonial video, you might want to pull the most compelling quote from each customer into its own short clip.

 Once you have these short clips, you can post on virtually any social media channel—just double-check the specs to make sure they’re compatible (use our social video spec guide for reference).
-These shorter clips are useful because not all social media platforms are compatible with longer videos.
-Plus, audiences on social media are often looking for quick bursts of content; they want to be engaged right away without a lot of fluff.
+These shorter clips are useful because longer videos don’t perform as well on certain social media platforms.
+Plus, younger audiences on social media are often looking for quick bursts of content; they want to be engaged right away without a lot of fluff.

 Shorter cuts of your content give these audiences what they want while expanding the reach of your original video.